2020 and 2021 were the years that baffled all of us. It was like playing a B2B sales outreach card game.

 The good thing about categorization is that you can use one system or combine them to further personalize your approach.
-All in all, with lead categorization and labeling, you’ll be able to track your KPIs better, lead conversion, and type of leads effectiveness to know what works best and where you should change your approach.
+All in all, with lead categorization and labeling, you’ll be able to track your KPIs better, understand your LinkedIn lead generation activities, what leads to lead conversion and know what works best and where you should change your approach.

 #3 Use Video Format

 As what feels like an everlasting trend, video format continues to amaze with its effectiveness in 2021, not only in marketing but also as a sales strategy.
 So in 2022, leverage video and step away from long texts to demonstrate the value of your product or service.